Teemu RoosPh.D., Assistant Professor

 - T. Roos and Y. Zou, (2013).
 Keep it simple

 stupid—On the effect of lower-order terms in BIC-like

-criteria, invited paper to appear in Proc.
+criteria, invited paper in Proc.
 2013 Information Theory

 and Applications Workshop,